 Keeping In Touch

-Edge Hill has been recognised as the safest University in the North West (Complete University Guide 2016) and we’re confident your son or daughter will soon settle in and flourish as part of our friendly and vibrant community.
+Edge Hill has been recognised as the University of the Year for Student Retention (Times and Sunday Times Good University Guide 2018) and we’re confident your son or daughter will soon settle in and flourish as part of our friendly and vibrant community.

 We understand, however, that many prospective students experience a mixture of excitement and nerves as they prepare to move into a new home, make new friends and start their course.
 As a parent, you may also experience a variety of emotions as your son or daughter starts university, particularly if they are moving away from home.